kestra-io/docs/docs/developer-guide/triggers/flow.md

           - SUCCESS
 ```

-> This flow will be triggered after the successful execution of both flows `flow-a` & `flow-b` during the current day.
+> This flow will be triggered after the successful execution of both flows `flow-a` and `flow-b` during the current day.
 When the conditions are met, the counter is reset and can be re-triggered during the same day.
 See [MultipleCondition](/plugins/core/conditions/io.kestra.core.models.conditions.types.MultipleCondition.md) for more details
 ```yaml
 id: trigger-multiplecondition-listener
 namespace: io.kestra.tests